IT202/lab-creating-accounts/README.md

 ###JSFiddle [https://jsfiddle.net/](https://jsfiddle.net/)

-JSFiddle is a sandbox where we can quickly test our code, and we can save and share that code.
+JSFiddle is a sandbox where you can quickly create and test code, and you can save and share that code.
 You'll often see references to JSFiddle examples when researching on StackOverflow.

 ###StackOverflow [http://stackoverflow.com/](http://stackoverflow.com/)